strayfade/fnn/README.md

  - Serializing/deserializing trained models, saving/loading training checkpoints, etc.

 ### Usage
-For the **Pong** demo, just run `Run.sh`.
-This will compile and run `main.cpp` to show an example of this FNN library playing [Pong](https://en.wikipedia.org/wiki/Pong) and using reinforcement learning to improve over time.
+For the **Pong** demo, just compile using `make` and run using `fnn.exe` or `./fnn`.
+This will show an example of this FNN library playing [Pong](https://en.wikipedia.org/wiki/Pong) and using reinforcement learning to improve over time.
 Almost always, `main.cpp` can be modified to fit your use case, and it is a great example to build from.

+> [!NOTE]
+> Rendering is a bit strange depending on the platform.
+It renders fine on most Linux terminals, but both `cmd.exe` and Visual Studio Code's terminal fail to render the example correctly.
+On Windows, the Visual Studio 2022 Debugger Console renders the example correctly.
+On Windows, the example can also be compiled and ran using MSYS2.